Mirco193/Duality/2. Player Rules/2. Character Concept/1. Dualities/Sorcery/Core Abilities.md

 ## Arcane Warrior
+Suggestion:
+Spellsword / Battlemage Rank 2

+for Batttlemage: You can use your Arcane Weapon feature on your Armor AND your Weapon.
+While infused, your armor blocks an additional 1d4 damage.

 ### Rank 1: Arcane Combatant

 - **Spellcasting**: Gain the ability to cast spells.
 Your spellcasting attribute is [INT].
 Refer to the spellcasting rules.
 Also, gain access to two spells from the sorcery duality.
 - **Arcane Weapon**: As a free action ▷, you can infuse your weapon with arcane energy for 1 minute.
 While infused, your weapon attacks deal an additional 1d4 arcane damage.

-#### Rank 2A: Arcane Blade
+#### Rank 2A: Spellsword

 - **Arcane Strikes**: You can use your [INT] modifier instead of [STR] or [DEX] for melee weapon attack and damage rolls.
-- **War Magic**: Once per turn, when you cast a cantrip, you can make one weapon attack as a free action ▷.
+- **Spell Weaving**: Once per turn, when you cast a cantrip, you can make one weapon attack as a free action ▷.

-#### Rank 3A: Arcane Master
+#### Rank 3A: Arcane Blade

 - **Arcane Mastery**: Your Arcane Strikes now deal additional damage equal to [INT].
-- **Enhanced War Magic**: Once per turn, when you cast a spell, you can make one weapon attack as a free action ▷.
-You cannot use Rank 2's feature War Magic and Enhanced War Magic on the same turn.
+- **Eldritch Strike**: You learn how to make your weapon strikes undercut a creature's ability to resist your spells.
+When you hit a creature with a weapon attack, you gain advantage on your next Spell Attack against the same creature before the end of your next turn.

-#### Rank 2B: Arcane Shield [2]
+#### Rank 2B: Battlemage [2]

 - **Protective Ward**: Reaction [2] | Self \
   When you are hit by an attack, you can expend Energy to create a magical barrier.
 Reduce the damage by an amount equal to your [INT] + your level.